danielgribel/hg-means/README.md

 `> python -m pip install hgmeans`

-**Important:** Check your user permission for pip installation.
-You may need to log with a root user.
+**Important:** Check your user permissions for pip installation.
+You may need root user credentials.

-For Windows users that do not have a C++ compiler, it may be required an installation of C++ Build tools, which can be downloaded here: https://go.microsoft.com/fwlink/?LinkId=691126
+For Windows users who do not have a C++ compiler, it may be required an installation of C++ Build tools, which can be downloaded here: https://go.microsoft.com/fwlink/?LinkId=691126

 That is it!
 Now, open your Python interface, import the package and create an instance of HG-means.
-To execute it, just call function `Go()` with the corresponding parameters.
+To execute it, just call the function `run()` with the corresponding parameters.
 See an example below:

 `>>> import hgmeans`

-`>>> my_demo = hgmeans.PyHGMeans()`
+`>>> demo = hgmeans.PyHGMeans()`

-`>>> my_demo.Go('data/iris.txt', 10, 5000, [2,5,10])`

-**Important:** If you use Python version >= 3, you may need to encode the dataset path with UTF-8.
-In this case, run:

-`>>> my_demo.Go('data/iris.txt'.encode('utf-8'), 10, 5000, [2,5,10])`
+`>>> demo.run('data/iris.txt', 10, 5000, 1, [2,5,10], 'w')`

-This script executes HG-means algorithm for "iris" dataset, with 10 solutions in population, a maximum of 5000 iterations, and 2, 5 and 10 clusters.
+This script executes HG-means clustering for the "iris" dataset, with 10 solutions in population, a maximum of 5000 iterations, 1 repetition, and 2, 5 and 10 clusters.
 Here the number of clusters is passed in an array, so values are separated by commas.

 ## Data format